Mon-Fri (8:00am to 7:00pm) & Sat (9am to 4pm)

 Forward Tipping Dumpers program is exclusively meant for aspirants to impart adequate knowledge and experience on how to operate forward tipping dumper.
 NVQ Level 2 Forward Tipping Dumpers course comprises of theory and practical applications.

-Those staffs desiring to operate a forward tipping dumper would benefit from joining this course.
+Those staffs desiring to operate a forward tipping dumper would benefit from joining this CPCS course.

-Students are requested to attempt and clear a health and safety test before attending the course.
+Students are requested to attempt and clear a CPCS test before attending the course.
 Candidates can make their payment through credit card via online.

 Forward Tipping Dumpers are machines that are designed to transport bulk materials.
 If in case the volume of loads exceeds, it should not be transported except it complies with the manufacturer’s specifications.
 It is the responsibility of supervisors, operators and site managers to get familiar with principles in operating machines.
 They have to make sure that forward tipping dumpers are used effectively.
 Improper usage of Forward Tipping Dumpers is subject to violating the rules of Health and Safety Work, Act 1974.
 It might lead to individual prosecution.